ethereum/ethereum-org/views/content/dao.md

             Proposal storage p = proposals[proposalID];
             p.recipient = beneficiary;
             p.amount = weiAmount;
-            p.description = JobDescription;
+            p.description = jobDescription;
             p.proposalHash = sha3(beneficiary, weiAmount, transactionBytecode);
             p.votingDeadline = now + debatingPeriodInMinutes * 1 minutes;
             p.executed = false;
             p.proposalPassed = false;
             p.numberOfVotes = 0;
-            ProposalAdded(proposalID, beneficiary, weiAmount, JobDescription);
+            ProposalAdded(proposalID, beneficiary, weiAmount, jobDescription);
             numProposals = proposalID+1;

             return proposalID;
         }

+        /**
+         * Add proposal in Ether
+         *
-        /// @notice Propose to send `etherAmount` ether to `beneficiary` for `JobDescription`. `transactionBytecode ?
+         * Propose to send `etherAmount` ether to `beneficiary` for `jobDescription`. `transactionBytecode ?
 Contains : Does not contain` code.
+         * This is a convenience function to use if the amount to be given is in round number of ether units.
+         *
-        /// @param beneficiary who to send the ether to
+         * @param beneficiary who to send the ether to
-        /// @param etherAmount amount of ether to send
+         * @param etherAmount amount of ether to send
-        /// @param JobDescription Description of job
+         * @param jobDescription Description of job
-        /// @param transactionBytecode bytecode of transaction
+         * @param transactionBytecode bytecode of transaction */ function newProposalInEther( address beneficiary, uint etherAmount, string jobDescription, bytes transactionBytecode
-        function newProposalInEther(
-            address beneficiary,
-            uint etherAmount,
-            string JobDescription,
-            bytes transactionBytecode
         )
             onlyShareholders
             returns (uint proposalID)
         {
-            return newProposal(beneficiary, etherAmount * 1 ether, JobDescription, transactionBytecode);
+            return newProposal(beneficiary, etherAmount * 1 ether, jobDescription, transactionBytecode);
         }

+        /**
-        /* function to check if a proposal code matches */ function checkProposalCode(
+         * Check if a proposal code matches
-            uint proposalNumber,
-            address beneficiary,
+         *
+         * @param proposalNumber ID number of the proposal to query
+         * @param beneficiary who to send the ether to
+         * @param weiAmount amount of ether to send
+         * @param transactionBytecode bytecode of transaction */ function checkProposalCode( uint proposalNumber, address beneficiary,